-Last academic year (2018-2019), the undergraduate LSE Careers Service attendance rate was 56% compared to 76% for postgraduates.
+Last academic year (2018-2019), the undergraduate Careers Service attendance rate was 56% compared to 76% of postgraduates.
 This has remained fairly consistent over the past 4 years, shown by data from LSE Careers.
-The aim of this study is to understand why undergraduates are not engaging with their careers service relative to their postgraduate peers.
+The aim of this study is to understand why undergraduates are not engaging with the Careers Service relative to postgraduates.